aws-quickstart/cdk-eks-blueprints/docs/index.md

 ## Examples

-To view a library of examples for how you can leverage the `cdk-eks-blueprints`, please see our [Blueprints Patterns Repository](https://github.com/aws-samples/cdk-eks-blueprints-patterns).
+To view a library of examples for how you can leverage the `eks-blueprints`, please see our [Blueprints Patterns Repository](https://github.com/aws-samples/cdk-eks-blueprints-patterns).